We launched Collaborative Fund in 2010 with a simple idea:

 And we’re not alone.
 We increasingly see more investors joining us at the intersection of for-profit and for-good.
 Established partnerships like Sequoia Capital and Founders Fund have evolved to stress world-changing aspirations.
-New entrants like Obvious Ventures, Sherpa Capital, and others have joined the fun as well.
+New entrants like Obvious Ventures, TPG, Bain Capital, and others have joined the fun as well.

 We’re encouraged by the influx of investors in this space.
 But we see an opportunity to evolve our strategy and stake out leadership in a few key categories.

-Inspired by thematically focused funds like Closed Loop Fund and GovTech Fund, we want to be at the top of everyone’s mind – and the first phone call among mission-oriented founders – in five areas that interest us most: Cities, Money, Consumer, Kids, Health.
+Inspired by thematically focused funds like Closed Loop Fund and GovTech Fund, we want to be at the top of everyone’s mind – and the first phone call among founders in the areas that interest us most: Cities, Money, Consumer, Kids, Health.